Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Introduction

 \subsection{Related Work}

-The recent textbook~\cite{lattimore2020bandit} is an excellent resource for the general problem of multi-armed bandits.
+The textbook~\cite{lattimore2020bandit} is an excellent resource for the general problem of multi-armed bandits.
 The pure exploration variant of the bandit problem is more recent, and has also received considerable attention in the literature~ \cite{bubeck2009pure, bubeck2011pure, garivier2019nonasymptotic, gabillon2012best, audibert2010best, jamieson2014best}.
-These lines of work treat the bandit arms or actions as independent entities, and thus typically are impractical in scenarios where one has access to a large number of arms.
+These lines of work treat the bandit arms or actions as independent entities and playing a particular arm yields no information about any other arm.
+This leads to great difficulty in scaling such methods, since in the problem setups with large number of arms, attempting to play \textit{all} arms is not practical.
+We resolve this precise roadblock by introducing a convenient way of of appending graph side information into the mix which provably accelerates the process of sub-optimal arm elimination (potentially without playing it even once!)

-A recent line of work ~\cite{li2016collaborative, lattimore2020bandit, gupta2020multiarmed, yang2020laplacianregularized, gentile2014online} has proposed the leveraging of structural side-information for the multi-armed bandit problem from the lens of regret minimization.
-Such topology-based bandit methods work under the assumption that pulling an arm reveals information about other, correlated arms ~\cite{gupta2020multiarmed, shamir2011variant}, which help in better regret minimization methods.
+A recent line of work ~\cite{li2016collaborative, lattimore2020bandit, gupta2020multiarmed, yang2020laplacianregularized, gentile2014online, ma2015active} has proposed the leveraging of structural side-information for the multi-armed bandit problem for regret minimization.
+Such topology-based bandit methods work under the assumption that pulling an arm reveals information about other, correlated arms ~\cite{gupta2020multiarmed, shamir2011variant}, which help in developing better regret methods.
 Similarly, spectral bandits \cite{kocak2020best, yang2020laplacianregularized, valko2014spectral} assume user features are modelled as signals defined on an underlying graph, and use this to assist in learning.
+The works~\cite{pmlr-v162-atsidakou22a} and~\cite{Online2015Yifan} consider similar graph information models, albiet at a degraded level.
+The authors in~\cite{lejeune2020thresholding} use the graphs to improve the regret bounds in a thresholding bandit setting.
+Work revolving around spectral bandits utilize the \textit{spectrum} of the graph laplacian.
+In contrast, we focus on the \textit{combinatorial properties} of the graphs to devise algorithms and analyse them.
+Another line of work \cite{dasarathy2015s2, wang2019distance, lipor2018quantile,ma2013optimality} considers search problems on graphs under a different model and there is an opportunity for future work to combine these techniques.